-The White Shirt Project, created by Dawn Southworth almost thirty years ago and specific to GUS, asks students to become more culturally literate while also thinking about who they are, where they are, and where they are going, core themes of a GUS education.
+Read More8th Grade Arts Night, including the White Shirt Project and dance performances, challenges students to become more culturally literate while reflecting on who they are, where they are, and where they are going — core themes of a GUS education.

 Read MoreOne of the things families notice almost immediately at Glen Urquhart School is that learning doesn’t stay neatly contained within classroom walls.